-Ever since The Internet became a thing, there was an urge to make the profit out of it.
-The most obvious way was to establish digital versions of the general purpose and niche-specific stores.
-The logic behind is simple: if it a thing in the real world, why shouldn’t it be a thing in a digital realm?
+Ever since The Internet became a thing, there was an urge to make a profit out of it.
+The most obvious way was to establish digital versions of the general-purpose and niche-specific stores.
+The logic behind is simple: if it a thing in the real world, why shouldn’t it be a thing in the digital realm?

 At the very start, it was a gamble on every turn.
 The whole thing was an undiscovered country with no established conventions or winning formulas.
 But soon enough it became obvious that people love buying things online.
 More and more online shops appeared.
 And thus started the great industry known as eCommerce.

 But for every eBay, Amazon, and OLX success story, there are numerous smaller e-commerce marketplaces that didn’t make it, even though the market segment was chosen aptly, the demand was high and the ambition was in the right place.

 Why so?
 Part of the blame is definitely on the business strategy.
 But the other half definitely lies in the way those marketplaces were designed, the way their interfaces and user experience were composed.
 There was something missing in the design scheme that was putting off the potential customers at one point or another.

 Considering that the competition in the eCommerce industry is intense and not exactly known for letting such things slip - it is usually utterly destructive to the nascent business project.

 Let’s explain why it is so.

 The design is reigning over our lives.
 Even if we are not really paying attention to it.
 Everything is divided into a grid of patterns that make our daily activities absolutely effortless and unnoticeably easygoing.